-Semiclassical methods and tunneling effects. a minicourse (6 hours) at the Mittag-Leffler Institute
+Semiclassical methods and tunneling effects.

-B. Helffer (Université de Nantes)

-Djursholm, 29-31 January 2019

-Overall abstract

-In 1982-1983 the so-called symmetric double well problem was rigorously analyzed in any dimension in the semi-classical context by B. Simon (announced in 1982) and Helffer-Sjöstrand (1983).
+a videominicourse B. Helffer (Université de Nantes) Nantes-Beyrouth 19, 21, 26 and 28 January 2021 Overall abstract In 1982-1983 the so-called symmetric double well problem was rigorously analyzed in any dimension in the semi-classical context by B. Simon (announced in 1982) and Helffer-Sjöstrand (1983).
 This involves semi-classical Agmon estimates, WKB constructions and a very fine analysis of the so-called tunneling effect in order to establish the splitting between the lowest eigenvalues.
 The strategy followed by Helffer-Sjöstrand appears to be quite efficient in many other contexts.
 After recalling how it works on the initial double well problem, we will focus on the Robin problem for the Laplacian in a domain where in some asymptotic regime for the Robin parameter and some specific symmetric domain (ellipse like domain) a double well appears.
+This will be in continuation of the lectures by Ayman Kachmar in Decembre.
+A first presentation of this minicourse was given at the Mittag-Leffler institute in January 2019.

 We will also discuss the case of the magnetic Laplacian with large constant magnetic field in a similar domain.
-The optimal result in this case is still open.

-The results correspond to contributions by various subsets of the following set of authors : Bonnaillie, Fournais, Helffer, Hérau, Kachmar, Morame, Pankrashkin, Popoff, Raymond, Sjöstrand,....
+The optimal result in this case has been obtained in 2020 by Bonnaillie-Hérau-Raymond.
+The results correspond to contributions by various subsets of the following set of authors: Bonnaillie, Fournais, Helffer, Hérau, Kachmar, Morame, Pankrashkin, Popoff, Raymond, Sjöstrand,....
 Various books are devoted to semi-classical analysis.
-I would like to mention in the domain of mathematics

-- D. Robert.
+I would like to mention in the domain of mathematics - ▶ D. Robert.
 Autour de l'approximation semi-classique.

-- B. Helffer

-- Cycon-Froese-Kirsch-Simon

-- P. Hislop and I. Sigal

-- A. Grigis and J. Sjöstrand

-- M. Dimassi and J. Sjöstrand

-- A. Martinez

-- M. Zworski

-- N. Raymond

-and for the extremely courageous students or researchers the monster book of V. Ivrii.

-Concerning semi-classical methods in superconductivity, there is also the book of Fournais-Helffer (evolutive book on line).
+Progress in Math.
+68. Birkhäuser (1987). - B. Helffer.
+Semi-classical analysis for the Schrödinger operator and applications.
+Lecture Notes in Mathematics, 1336 (1988). - Cycon-Froese-Kirsch-Simon.
+Schrödinger operators.
+Lecture Notes in Physics (1987). - P. Hislop and I. Sigal.
+Introduction to spectral Theory.
+Appl.
+Math.
+Sc 113 (1996). - M. Dimassi and J. Sjöstrand.
+Spectral asymptotics in the semi-classical limit (LMS Lecture.
+Note Series no. 268, Cambridge, 1999) - ► A. Martinez.
+An Introduction to Semiclassical and Microlocal Analysis (Universitext) 2002. - ▶ M. Zworski.
+Semiclassical Analysis (2012). - N. Raymond.
+Bound states of the magnetic Schrödinger Operator.
+EMS tracts in Mathematics.
+Vol. 27 (2019).
+For the extremely courageous students or researchers the evoluting monster book of V. Ivrii (2019) for its last version): Microlocal Analysis, Sharp Spectral Asymptotics and Applications.
+SpringerMonographs in Mathematics.
+Springer-Verlag, Berlin, 2019.
+Concerning semi-classical methods in superconductivity, there is also the book of Fournais-Helffer.
 Agmon estimates.

-Since the proof of his estimates controlling the decay of eigenfunctions for N-body Schrödinger operators by Agmon was diffused at the end of the seventies, a lot of applications and variants have been found, particularly in the context of semi-classical analysis.

-- Decay at $+\infty$.
-Combes-Thomas, Agmon, Carmona-Simon

-- Agmon estimates in semi-classical analysis Simon and Helffer-Sjöstrand.

-- Comparison eigenfunction-quasi-mode

-- Application to tunneling

-- Resonant wells

-- Agmon estimates and magnetic Schrödinger operators.
+Since the proof of his estimates controlling the decay of eigenfunctions for N-body Schrödinger operators by Agmon was diffused at the end of the seventies, a lot of applications and variants have been found, particularly in the context of semi-classical analysis. - ▶ Decay at $+\infty$.
+Combes-Thomas, Agmon, Carmona-Simon - Agmon estimates in semi-classical analysis.
+Simon and Helffer-Sjöstrand. - Comparison eigenfunction-quasi-mode (Helffer-Sjöstrand) - Application to tunneling - Resonant wells - Agmon estimates and magnetic Schrödinger operators.

-Agmon estimates continued

-- Agmon estimates in tight-binding (Daumer,..)

-- Agmon estimates and pseudo-differential operators: Klein-Gordon, Dirac, Kac, Harper,...
-Discrete operators..

-- Microlocal Agmon estimates

-- Magnetic bottles.

-- Decay estimates in superconductivity

-- Decay estimates for the Robin problem.

-- Agmon estimates and Landscape function.
+Agmon estimates continued - Agmon estimates in tight-binding (Daumer,.., Feffermann-Weinstein-Thorpe) - ► Agmon estimates and pseudo-differential operators: Klein-Gordon, Dirac, Kac, Harper,...
+Discrete operators... - ▶ Microlocal Agmon estimates (Martinez,...) - Magnetic bottles.
+(Mohamed-Helffer,..., Raymond) - Decay estimates in superconductivity - Decay estimates for the Robin problem (Pankrashkin, Helffer, Kachmar, Raymond,...). - Decay estimates for the Stecklov problem (Hislop-Lutzer, Galkovski-Toth,...) - Agmon estimates and Landscape function (David, Filloche, Svoboroda).